 By using the building blocks of Nature's grand designs, our talented researchers have pushed the frontiers of knowledge and advanced research and discovery to make a major impact on our community, nation and the world.

 Today, we face threats from global pandemics, a rapid decline in our quality of life due to chronic and acute diseases, poor health due to water quality issues, an over-reliance on fossil fuels as our primary energy source, and the tragedies resulting from natural disaster and human conflict.
 We need effective and economical solutions to all of these pressing threats.

 Biomedicine & health outcomes, sustainability and security – these are the three major challenges in which Biodesign is working to make a difference.
 By harnessing the natural design rules of the very biology that is life on the planet, and by translating solutions from one area into another, we are finding new pathways to address these complex challenges.

 Biomedicine & health outcomes

 First, the healthcare system of the 21st century, whatever form it takes, will need to be financially sustainable and improve patient outcomes.
 Biodesign is pioneering the policies and economic analyses that would drive the adoption of new technologies for optimal healthcare delivery.
 By monitoring a person’s health through biosignatures, it is possible to gauge the disease risks he or she might be facing.

-On the technology front, by monitoring a person’s health through biosignatures, it is possible to gauge the disease risks he or she might be facing.
+On the technology front, by monitoring a person’s health through biosignatures, it is possible to gauge the disease risks an individual might be facing.
 This will allow us to match an appropriate treatment to those identified risks.
 Biodesign is searching for ways to detect and predict chronic diseases like cancer, even before symptoms appear.

 Second, we are employing the same biological techniques used in healthcare to solve some of the world’s challenges in sustainability.
 By improving the effectiveness of producing feedstocks and developing economical ways to reuse materials, we will enhance both the health of our planet and human health.